-Founded in 2010, Henderson Carter, formerly Henderson & Dumbleton Ltd, were an Independent Financial Adviser firm who gave people financial advice on things such as pensions transfers and SIPPs.
+Founded in 2010, Henderson Carter, formerly Henderson & Dumbleton Ltd, were an Independent Financial Adviser firm.
+They gave people financial advice on things such as pensions transfers and SIPPs.

-Unsuitable financial advice is one of the major factors in pension mis-selling and often occurs as a result of the client being exposed to investments within their SIPP that are much riskier than they can afford or were not suitable in the first place.
+Unsuitable financial advice is one of the major factors in pension mis-selling.
+Often as a result of the client being exposed to investments within their SIPP that are much riskier than they can afford or were not suitable in the first place.

 However, if you have received advice from them, especially to transfer into a SIPP, then it would definitely be worth checking to see if that advice was suitable.

-We offer a free no obligation check.
+We offer a free mis-selling check.
 It’s just a simple chat with one of our team to briefly assess the circumstances of your pension transfer.
-We will then tell you if we think you have a case and explain all your options, including making a claim yourself.
-Call 0114 2664216 or fill in the enquiry form to arrange a call.
+We will then tell you if we think you have a case.
+There’s no obligation to use our service and we are more than happy to answer any questions you may have about mis-selling.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.

 It is possible for you to present the claim for free, either to the firm or person against whom you wish to complain or to the statutory ombudsman (Financial Ombudsman Service or Pension Ombudsman Service) or the Financial Services Compensation Scheme, whichever is applicable to your claim.

 We will not make or pursue a claim, or advise you to, if we know or have reasonable grounds to suspect that the claim does not have a good arguable basis, and or is fraudulent or frivolous.